Cladribine: Mechanism of action

-History in multiple sclerosis
+Multiple sclerosis

 In the mid-1990s, Beutler, in collaboration with Jack Sipe, a neurologist at Scripps Institute, ran several clinical trials exploring the utility of cladribine in multiple sclerosis, based on the drug's immunosuppressive effects.
 Sipe's insight into multiple sclerosis, and Beutler's interest in multiple sclerosis due to his sister having the disease, initiated a very productive collaboration.
 Ortho-Clinical, a subsidiary of Johnson & Johnson, filed a new drug application for cladribine for multiple sclerosis in 1997 but withdrew it in the late 1990s after discussion with the FDA proved that more clinical data would be needed.

 Ivax acquired the rights for oral administration of cladribine to treat multiple sclerosis from Scripps in 2000, and partnered with Serono in 2002.
 Ivax was acquired by Teva in 2006, and Merck KGaA acquired control of Serono's drug business in 2006.

 An oral formulation of the drug with cyclodextrin was developed by Ivax and Serono, and then Merck KGaA conducted clinical trials.
 Merck KGaA submitted an application to the European Medicines Agency in 2009, which was rejected in 2010, and an appeal was denied in 2011.
 Likewise Merck KGaA's new drug application with the FDA rejected in 2011.

 The ratio of benefit to harm was not clear to regulators, and further studies were requested to address concerns related to severe lymphopenia and cancer cases observed during pivotal trials.
 Clinical studies of multiple sclerosis were still ongoing at the time of the rejections, and Merck KGaA committed to completing them.
 A meta-analysis of data from clinical trials comparing the risk of cancer and other disease-modifying therapies showed that cladribine tablets did not increase the risk of cancer at the doses used in the initial clinical trials.

 Based on the supporting data from the completed clinical trials that confirmed no increased risk of cancer, Merck announced it would again seek regulatory approval.
 In 2016, the EMA accepted its application for review.
-On June 22, 2017, the EMA's Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion, recommending the granting of a marketing authorisation for the treatment of relapsing forms of multiple sclerosis.
+On 22 June 2017, the EMA's Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion, recommending the granting of a marketing authorisation for the treatment of relapsing forms of multiple sclerosis.

 Cladribine tablets were later approved in Europe, in August 2017, for highly active relapsing-remitting multiple sclerosis, and has since been approved by the FDA for the treatment of relapsing-remitting and secondary progressive multiple sclerosis in the US.